Centrosema pubescens: Stress tolerance

 Centro will produce optimal yields in fertile soils containing calcium, phosphorus, molybdenum, potassium and copper; but will still give yields if the soil is lacking in these nutrients.
 In poor nutrient soils its seeds respond best to any amount of phosphorus, molybdenum and magnesium that exists.
 Centro is highly drought tolerant because of its deep root system, making it capable of using groundwater if no other water is available.
 In the case of drought, the plant adapts by dropping its leaves.
 Centro is also very capable of enduring waterlogging, flooding and shade while still yielding up to 80% of its optimal amount.

 Centrosema pubescens yield is not affected by acid or very high aluminum soils with low phosphorus.
 However, it can increase yields of forage when the soil pH is elevated to 6 and after addition of 30–60 kg per hectare of phosphorus.

 Weeds, pests and diseases

 Since this plant is vigorously twining it naturally suppresses weeds by creating a dense ground cover and is fairly good at spreading naturally to cover a large surface area.
 The combination of grass and centro is more suppressive of weeds than any other grass and legume combination.

 Insects are the biggest problem for centro plants.
 Pests include meloidae beetles, thrips, red spiders, bean flies and caterpillars.
-Centro is mostly unaffected by diseases, and tends not to have any major attacks [6].
 Fungal diseases that have previously affected centro include leaf spot, anthracnose and rhizoctonia blight and wilt.
 Simple solutions to prevent these pests and pathogens are slashing, and spot treatments with herbicides.